emagiz/emdocs/mds/microlearning/crashcourse-eventstreaming-create-your-topic.md

 - An active Event Streaming license

 ## 2. Key concepts
-This micro learning centers around how you can create your topic based on what you have designed.
+This microlearning centers around how you can create your topic based on what you have designed.
-With topic we mean: A category/feed name to which event records are stored and published.
+By topic we mean: A category/feed name to which event records are stored and published.

-Knowing how to create a topic via the eMagiz platform makes it possible to granually make certain topics available for others to produce data on and consume data from.
+Knowing how to create a topic via the eMagiz platform makes it possible to gradually make certain topics available for others to produce data on and consume data from.

 Creating a topic in eMagiz is very easy.
 Below we will detail the specifics of how you can create a topic via eMagiz.